Nickelodeon (Indian TV channel): Programming

-Related channels
+Sister channels

 Nick HD+

-Nickelodeon HD+ (abbreviated as Nick HD+) launched on 5 December 2015.
+Nick HD+ (also known as Nickelodeon HD+) launched on 5 December 2015.
 It is the high-definition counterpart of Nickelodeon India.
-Original content from the original American network are shown only on the channel.
+Original content from the U.S. television channel are shown only on the channel.
+It launched as Nickelodeon HD+, the first children's channel in high definition in India.

 Nick Jr.

-Before the launch of the channel, Nick Jr. was started as a block on Nickelodeon at morning times which broadcast shows for small kids like Dora the Explorer, Go Diego Go, etc.
+Before the launch of the channel, Nick Jr. (also known as Nickelodeon Jr.) was started as a block on Nickelodeon at morning times which broadcast shows for kids like Dora the Explorer, Go Diego Go, etc.

 On 21 November 2012, Viacom18 launched TeenNick and Nick Jr. as a single channel in which Nick Jr. airs in the daytime while TeenNick aired at night.
-However, TeenNick was discontinued since 1 February 2017, which made Nick Jr. a 24-hour channel.
+However, TeenNick was discontinued on 1 February 2017, which made Nick Jr. a 24-hour channel.
 The block on Nickelodeon was discontinued in 2018.

-Nickelodeon Sonic
+Sonic

-Nickelodeon Sonic was launched on 20 December 2011, focusing on action and teens.
+Sonic was launched on 20 December 2011, focusing on action and teens.
 In 2016, the channel changed strategy to attract younger audiences, including producing local original content for the channel.